romoan/Front-test/readme.md

 This serves the app in http://localhost:8080/

 #Production mode
-In dist directory is the Prod mode compiled project.
-To recompile the project (not necessary since it is versioned):
+In **./dist** directory is the Prod mode compiled project.
+To recompile the project (not necessary if you don't change anything since it is versioned):

     npm run build

-You can access the app through ./dist/index.html although this doesn't work for most of browsers due to the ajax call for the JSON file.
+You can access the app through **./dist/index.html** although this doesn't work for most of browsers due to the AJAX call for the JSON file.

-It works in Mozilla Firefox, though.
-For other browsers, you'd need to launch it in a server like http-server https://www.npmjs.com/package/http-server
+It works in Mozilla Firefox, though. **For other browsers**, you'll need to launch it in a server like http-server https://www.npmjs.com/package/http-server